 What made you decide to make a part 2, two years after releasing the original track over the chiraq beat?

 I probably shouldn’t be revealing this but fuck it!
 That verse was actually for another instrumental.
-I was just playing around with it on different beats and it actually fit the Chiraq beat perfectly.
-It wasn’t my intentions to make a part 2, it just made itself.
+I was just playing around with it on different beats, and it actually fit the Chiraq beat perfectly.
+It wasn’t my intentions to make a part 2, and it just made itself.
 Like all good music should!

-Being a native of Queens, New York.
+Being native of Queens, New York.
 What are your view’s on other New York rappers, who also happens to be openly gay?

 What are your views on New York rappers in mainstream music?

 I think New York is trying to make a comeback with music.
 We have a lot of dope artist coming out of the Big Apple, and I think that’s a beautiful thing we definitely need that especially with the sh** I hear these days.

 You just released your latest mixtape, “M23 The Mixtape” what type of feedback have you gotten so far?

 #M23 was defiantly a bit of a game changer for me as an artist.
 With over 550+ (and counting) downloads now I’m asking myself ok what’s next?
 The feedback has been incredible, and people are still discovering it until this day streams are are going up and up each day and I’m proud of it.
 There weren’t any visuals for it, I did shoot a video, but that video was supposed to be scrapped and shot over I just never got around to reshoot it.
 The mixtape itself was pushed back 5 and a half months from its actual release date.
 Which was a bit of a disappoint to me and those around me.
 We made it work.